 Potassium

-Potassium is an electrolyte that aids in regulating heart function, preventing stroke, and managing blood pressure.
+Potassium is an electrolyte that aids in regulating heart function, preventing strokes, and managing blood pressure.
 According to Harvard, one medium-ripe banana contains 450 mg of potassium.

-Other good sources of potassium include oranges, apricots, and grapefruit.
+Other sources of potassium include oranges, apricots, and grapefruit.

 Magnesium